Keyboard shortcuts

 import

-When importing, IntelliShell merges the incoming commands with your existing library.
-If a command with the string already exists, it is skipped to prevent duplicates.
+When importing, IntelliShell merges the incoming commands and completions with your existing library.
+If a command with the exact same command string or a completion for the same variable already exists, it is skipped to prevent duplicates.

 Usage